Shan-Mei/shanmeis-notes/journalling/y10-musext.md

   <p>- Went through some chords, we pestered Finn about his lack of wheel, we went through the assessment outline and revised period compositions.</p>
   <h4>T3W2L2 - 25/7</h4>
   <p>- We composed period compositions.
 I need to watch the video that Mr Rogers sent us about sentence compositions.</p>
+  <h4>T3W2L3 - 27/7</h4>
+  <p>- Year 10s weren't here for the first half because of the assembly so we talked to Mrs Roy<br>- When the 10s did come back, we went through the course outline together and discussed stuff.</p>